If you’re looking for places to visit in South West England, here are over 30 suggestions!

 If you’re a couple who love the outdoors, try visiting Cheddar.

+There are loads of activities in Cheddar.
 As well as enjoying the charming town and sampling local Cheddar cheese, you can climb up to the top of the gorge on one of the ladders and hike the paths around the gorge.
 It’s an easy day out from Bath or Bristol.

 Exploring Cotswold villages